 Quant Developer

 Highest base salaries due to tech competition.
-C++ skills command premium.
+C++ skills command a premium.

 Quant Researcher